 One of those thoughts today was that I wished I had a cool Japanese superhero mask instead of plastic Superman when I was five years old.
 Okay, not a deep thought.
 But I take what I can get.

 …who will share a table with you from one moment to the next.

-Author’s Note: This old work of mine has recently been published by Abiko Free Press (AFP) as an Amazon Kindle eBook.
+Author’s Note: I published this old work of mine as an Amazon Kindle eBook in May, 2012.
 If you like the photos and poems you are about to see and read, well now you can own a copy.
-Just click on the AFP link above to get started.
-And thanks for supporting my past, present and future work. –Dan Ryan, Brisbane, California, May 2012
+Just click here. –Dan Ryan, Brisbane, California, February 2014

 If I had read the instructions more clearly, these photographs would have gotten me into the photography program at the Yale University School of Art.
 But, like an idiot, I submitted this portfolio in print form rather than on 35mm slides as was required.
 Anyway, long story short: I didn’t get into Yale, though I did come close.
 Damned instructions.